senocular/senocular.github.com/articles/js_object_primitive.md

 console.log(str.property) // undefined
 ```

 This, however, is not a consequence of the way the values are being passed into the function, rather a consequence of the fact that primitives are _immutable_.
 In other words, there's nothing _to_ change in a primitive that would allow it to be reflected in the original value.
-Primitives don't allow it.

 Objects can also be made immutable in JavaScript using `Object.freeze()`.
 A frozen object, like primitives, can't have properties added, deleted, or changed.
 The object primitive can be updated to be immutable as well.